Lyons800/ETHDenverHack/docs/Architecture.md

 # Governance Architecture

+Conflicts and divergent interests are settled through negotiation, while agreements and promises are managed contractually.

 Missions are statements of desires. _What_ members want to archive and strive for.
 Proposing a new mission is an expression of oppinion that there might be some interesting stuff to make happen.

 Two things that needs to get voted on: